Karl-Ryan0/Portfolio-5/README.md

 ![Homepage](static/media/images/facebook-posts.png "Home Page")

 ### Search Engine Optimisation
-There are included meta tags in base.html to improve SEO.
+* There are included meta tags in base.html to improve SEO.
+* The site is styled for mobile compatibility.
+* URLs are designed with relevant titles for ease of search.
+* Long form blog entries to attract users looking for recipes.
+* Sitemap.xml and robots.txt included in project.

 ### Business Model
 Business model can be found [here](https://github.com/Karl-Ryan0/Portfolio-5/blob/main/business_model.md).